olalemi/JD-induction--test/README.md

  ## Requirements met

-• Each book in the list should display the book cover, title, subtitle, all authors, number of pages and description.
+• Each book in the list should display the book cover, title, subtitle, all authors, number of pages and description.</br>
-• You should be able to select on a book anywhere on the page by clicking on them, it should be clear the user has made a selection, add a class of is-selected .
+• You should be able to select on a book anywhere on the page by clicking on them, it should be clear the user has made a selection, add</br>
+a class of is-selected .
 • You should be able to click on a selected book a second time to remove the class.